 No, ethics is not the same as religion.

 In the graphical organizer model of the Jyotisha kundali chart, Bandhu-bhava-4 always occupies the awkward shad-ashtaka 6-8 angle vis-a-vis Dharma-bhava-9.

-Ethics = ethos the folkways, ancient customs, and established cultural norms of a settled people".
+Ethics = ethos the folkways, ancient customs, and established cultural norms of a settled people.
 Ethics are governed by Chandra, the matriarchal culture; ethics are customs = customary distinctions between 'right' (permitted) and 'wrong' (not permitted) behaviors within the settlement.
 People who disregard the ethical customs of a settlement will find themselves barred from the settlement

 (even following Cicero's etymology, "twice read" or "twice lead" it's still a two-pronged approach - thoughts + actions - to one single goal .)